About this release

 A battery icon will show up in the session’s host notification tray in which the information from the client’s battery information will be represented.

-This feature is applicable only on VDAs running on version 7.18 and later.
+This feature is applicable only on VDAs version 7.18 and later.

 Fast smart card improves performance when smart cards are used in high-latency WAN scenarios.
 Fast smart card is enabled by default on the hosts that are running Windows Server 2012, Window Server 2016, or a minimum of Windows 10.
 To enable fast smart card on the client side, configure the SmartCardCryptographicRedirection parameter in default.ica.
 For more information, see Smart cards.